mindee/doctr/CONTRIBUTING.md

 sphinx-build docs/source docs/_build -a
 ```
 - you can now open your local version of the documentation located at `docs/_build/index.html` in your browser

+## Let's connect

+Should you wish to connect somewhere else than on GitHub, feel free to join us on [Slack](https://join.slack.com/t/mindee-community/shared_invite/zt-uzgmljfl-MotFVfH~IdEZxjp~0zldww), where you will find a `#doctr` channel!